I enjoy fashion and looking trendy on a budget. I also create art, take photos, and save money by doing things myself.

 2. Set a Budget

-My shoe budget is $15.
+- Shoes: My shoe budget is $15.
 Seriously!
 I got a pair of plain white canvas sneakers to decorate from Wet Seal for $3.50.
 I also bought a pair of Wet Seal's studded gray converse-style shoes for $7.
 Charlotte Russe has some pretty good shoe sales every once in a while.
-I got 3 pairs of heels that were all around $7 each.
+I got three pairs of heels that were all around $7 each.

-Forever 21 and Wet Seal will have pretty good sales on jackets once winter season is over.
+- Jackets: Forever 21 and Wet Seal will have pretty good sales on jackets once the winter season is over.
 I got a faux leather jacket from Wet Seal last year for $17.
 I call that a good jacket price.

 3. Head Straight to the Clearance Rack